2021: Historic Time to Sell

 The combination of delayed sales due to COVID-19, historically low interest rates and a rise in the average amount of time between moves has culminated into a strong seller’s market, meaning the number of houses available for sale is much less than demand.
 As the laws of supply-and-demand dictate, the shortage of homes for sale has caused a rise in sales prices.

-While prices drip from the month prior in February 2020 in Baldwin County, the average sales price has since risen by nearly $20,000 compared to July 2019.
+In Baldwin County, the average sales price has since risen by more than $86,000 from July 2019 to July 2021.
 Same is true in Mobile County.
-Following a drop from the previous month in February 2020, the average sales price has risen by $15,000 from July 2019, according to stats from the Alabama Center for Real Estate.
+The average sales price has also risen by more than $70,000 from July 2019 to July 2021, according to stats from the Alabama Center for Real Estate.

 According to the National Association of REALTORS®, the average amount of time people stay in a single home has increased by three years since 2008, one of the reasons we’re now seeing a shortage in homes for sale.
 But if you’ve considered the possibility of selling your home – perhaps the quarantine showed you the need for a few more rooms — the market is moving quickly, and now’s your chance to cash in on the advantages, even if it’s a bit sooner than you may have anticipated.

 It doesn’t hurt that interest rates have only dropped this year.
-Freddie Mac reports the average rate for a 30-year fixed-rate mortgage in July 2020 was 3.02%, the lowest rate in nearly 50 years.
-This means if someone purchased a home in July 2019 for $300,000, assuming a 20 percent down payment and 30-year 3.77% fixed-rate mortgage, they could now purchase a $330,000 home for the same monthly price, assuming the same down payment and loan term.
+Freddie Mac reports the average rate for a 30-year fixed-rate mortgage in July 2021 was 2.87%, one of the lowest rate in 50 years.
+This means if someone purchased a home in July 2019 for $300,000, assuming a 20 percent down payment and 30-year 3.77% fixed-rate mortgage, they could now purchase a $335,000 home for the same monthly price, assuming the same down payment and loan terms.
 Buyers can afford more home for their money, and sellers benefit from an increase in people wanting to move while rates are low.

 Of course, potential sellers must weigh the benefits of this historic seller’s market with the possibility of needing to find a home quickly themselves if their property sells.
 Considerations, like whether you’d be moving to another area that might have more inventory available, are important to discuss with a REALTOR®, who can advise you on all the options you have available.
 In some cases, you may be able to negotiate staying in your home an extra few months.
 You may also want to consider a move-in-ready new construction home.
 Contact a Bellator agent to discuss your options!